benjaminjkraft/aoc2017/README.md

-# aoc2017
+# Advent of Code 2017 (SPOILERS)

-Advent of Code 2017 solutions (SPOILERS)
+This year, I decided to do [Advent of Code](https://adventofcode.com/) in a different language each day.